anoop0567/clean-code-javascript/README.md

 they do not use."
 Interfaces are implicit contracts in JavaScript because of duck typing.

-A good example to look at that demonstrates this principle in JavaScript is for classes that require large settings objects.
+A अच्छा कोड example to look at that demonstrates this principle in JavaScript is for classes that require large settings objects.
 Not requiring clients to setup huge amounts of options is beneficial, because most of the time they won't need all of the settings.
 Making them optional helps prevent having a "fat interface".

-**Bad:**
+**खराब कोड:**

 ```javascript
 class DOMTraverser {